-S.No National and State Laws for Environmental management Overview of key provisions Applicability to PforR 1.
-HPPCL's Environment Policy for Hydro-power Projects The policy delineates the principles on which environmental safeguards are provided for the execution of any project.
-It highlights HPPCL's commitment to address and mitigate adverse impact likely to impinge on the environment and ecology on any project area.
-This act serves as a beacon light to the engineers for environmentally harmonious execution of the projects
+S.No National and State Overview of key provisions Applicability to PforR Laws for Environmental management 1.
+HPPCL's The policy delineates the principles on which This act serves as a Environment Policy environmental safeguards are provided for the beacon light to the for Hydro-power execution of any project.
+It highlights HPPCL's engineers for Projects commitment to address and mitigate adverse impact environmentally likely to impinge on the environment and ecology on harmonious execution any project area. of the projects